 Everyone wants to know is debt good or bad?
 Well, yes.
 Both.
 It depends.
 There are lots of mixed opinions on debt in the finance world.
 Some financial pundits take a hardline and argue that being debt-free is the ideal and that there is no good debt.
 Others, however, take a softer stance and say

-As a rule, debt is considered good debt if it helps your financial wealth-building capabilities in the long run and bad debt if it only serves to hurt your ability to build wealth in the future.
+As a rule, a loan is considered good debt if it helps your financial wealth-building capabilities in the long run and bad debt if it only serves to hurt your ability to build wealth in the future.
 In this article, we’ll look at what it means for debt to be good or bad, and help you consider whether you should go into debt for the sake of your financial future.

 What Is Good Debt?

-Generally, financial gurus say that debt can be considered good if it will help you grow your income in the long run.
+Generally, financial gurus say that loans can be considered good if it will help you grow your income in the long run.
 Meanwhile, the bankruptcy attorneys at Scura say that bad debt does the opposite and doesn’t contribute to your overall wealth-building potential and ability, but we’ll get to that in a minute.

 Debt that grows wealth is considered good.
 This means a mortgage or private student loans could be considered good debt because a home is a worthy investment and a student loan may help you obtain a degree that will enable you to make more money in a higher paying job down the road.
-Good debt can also include certain investments like buying stocks or becoming a business partner.
+They can also include certain investments like buying stocks or becoming a business partner.

 Small business loans are also good debt because each of these can help you scale, increase profits, and see regular dividends in the future.
-However, there is no guarantee that making a decision that incurs debt will automatically result in higher wealth building and earning.
-All debt is a risk.
-There’s no guarantee, either, that a business you invest in or take a loan out for will scale and become more profitable.
-So perhaps you can also say that good debt can potentially be bad.
+However, there is no guarantee that making a decision that incurs a financial obligation will automatically result in higher wealth building and earning.

-What Are the Criteria for Debt to Be considered good?
+What Are the Criteria for It to Be considered good?

 As discussed, student loans and home loans can do both of these things.
 Also, the interest rate should be low and stable and